weacast/weacast/docs/guides/development.md

 - [Windows.](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/)

 ::: warning
-Weacast modules are expected to work with MongoDB version 4.x
+At the time of writing the Weacast modules v2.x (`master` branch) are expected to work with MongoDB 4.x and Weacast modules v1.x are expected to work with MongoDB 3.x
 :::

 #### Install Yarn